wild rice salad

 This recipe was originally inspired by the concept of the Nutted Wild Rice Salad in the Silver Palate cookbook.
 I shared it here on December 16th, 2014.
 I have updated the text, added a video and added new images today.
 This post contains affiliate links.

-What is Wild Rice
+Wild Rice

 - Wild rice is actually not the same type of plant as the brown rice and white rice we know, and it actually is the seeds of grasses native to North America.

-- It has been wild harvested since before European settlers came to the US.
+- It has been wild-harvested since before European settlers came to the US.

 - While wild rice continues to be wild harvested, it has also been commercially produced since the 1950s.